Eldritch Instinct System Reference Document (v0.8)

 Character Creation

-First, choose or roll a name for your character, then their occupation and speciality, which informs their knowledge and potential skills.
-Note however, that PCs do not hold positions of power.
+First, choose or roll a name for your character, then their occupation, which informs their knowledge and potential skills (see tables below).
+Note however, that investigators do not hold positions of power.

 Player Characters (PCs) have three attributes: Strength (STR), Dexterity (DEX), and Willpower (WIL).

-When creating a PC, the player should roll 3d6 for each of their character’s ability scores, in order.
-They may then swap any two of the results.
+Roll 3d6 for each of your character’s attributes, in order.
+You may then swap any two of the results.

 Hit Protection